everydayrain/imagined_realities/content/blog/Jeykll_py.md

 ---

 ##
+I ran into a few challenges migrating from Jekyll to 11ty.

+One challenge I ran into transitioning my posts from Jekyll was the Layout property in the frontmatter.
+My 11ty theme didn't require a layout property and was confused by it, so at the very least it had to come out.

+I'm posting these as a model.
+Bear in mind that I'm self-taught in Python, so if they appear inelegant, please feel free to offer suggestions by DMing me at my {% linkprimary "Mastodon account", "https://infosec.exchange/@anthro_packets" %}.

 I used these on Debian Linux with Python3.11

 You could combine the two if you so desired.

-I strongly recommend you make copies of the files you intend to run these on before
+I strongly recommend you make copies of the files you intend to run these on before running them on your final.

-## Layout
+## Removing the Layout Property
-k

 First we import the path module from pathlib in order to have clean directory pointers.

 Then I set the source directory as a variable and follow that with a variable that searches the source directory for all files.